-Roasted Salmon and Asparagus Salad with Mustard Vinaigrette (Sheet Pan Meal)
+Roasted Salmon and Asparagus Salad (Sheet Pan Meal)

-Usually when I’m updating an old recipe that needs new photos I try hard not to change much about the recipe in case people have it bookmarked, but when I looked at this recipe for Roasted Salmon and Asparagus Salad with Mustard Vinaigrette, the original method of marinating the salmon and then grilling it while you roasted the asparagus seemed so labor-intensive compared to how I would make it now.
+Usually when I’m updating an old recipe that needs new photos I try hard not to change much about the recipe in case people have it bookmarked, but when I looked at this recipe for Roasted Salmon and Asparagus Salad, the original method of marinating the salmon and then grilling it while you roasted the asparagus seemed so labor-intensive compared to how I would make it now.

-This time I simply roasted the asparagus a few minutes, added the salmon that I’d rubbed with my favorite Szeged Fish Rub, and the result was a wonderful salmon and asparagus salad like you might get at a fine restaurant.
-I’ll include both sets of directions in the recipe, but the simple method of roasting both asparagus and salmon gets my vote!
+This time I simply roasted the asparagus a few minutes on a sheet pan, added the salmon that I’d rubbed with my favorite Szeged Fish Rub (affiliate link), and the result was a wonderful salmon and asparagus salad like you might get at a fine restaurant.
+The simple method of roasting both asparagus and salmon gets my vote!

 More Tasty Ideas with Salmon:

 Asian Flavored Wild Salmon Patties with Sesame-Lime Mayonnaise~ Kalyn’s Kitchen